I have been wanting to write this for awhile regarding my style -

 I guess, you can say I am drawn to a lot of color and texture, that film-like feel in all my work - Let me begin by saying that this was not developed overnight.

 Understanding the photographic community.
 Clearly in the wedding industry is pulled apart by the way the photographer comes across with their work, their editing style, their posing - It takes years to develop not just a style...
 But, in a niche that you are the best at.

 Personally, weddings and portraiture including commercial work have stolen my creative heart!

 When clients are looking for a professional photographer while they are planning this very important day, they may engage in the many logistical senses such as finances, services and liking the photographer's style...

-I am extremely fortunate and my couples fall in-love with my work - [I love this so much] and make their decision to commission me for their special day/event based on my style, services, and feel while valuing the work I produce.
-Above all they are seeking structure, experience and passion that will be delivered in their photographs.
+I am extremely fortunate and my couples fall in-love with my work - [And, I love this so much] while making their decision to commission me for their special day/event based on my style, services, and feel while valuing the work I produce, they are seeking structure, experience and passion that will be delivered in their photographs above it all.

 Let's dive in on the whys, shall we?

 Why am I so obsessed with color + textures?

 Having shot film in the past and having been 'exposed' to the different film types and their developing process, its dynamics and then the transition process to digital allowed me to discover that one thing...
 Digital offers: the ability to see an image right away.
 However, this digital imaging has made photography fast paced, fast delivered and an instantly rewarding process, that film has taken some sorta of a back seat [in a way] - While Film photography is still an art honed by a few, and in essence its come back is making short strides in the industry, and while it realistically and dynamically in business, it truly has welcomed higher amount of digital camera users.